PradeepBollepalli/AWS-EKS-Project/README.md

   So, this is my project regarding AWS EKS deployment.In this document i have mentioned all the process done in the project one after one.

-  # THANK YOU FOR VISITING IF FEEL LIKE TELLING ANYTHING REGARDING DOCUMENT PLEASE CONTACT ME THROUGH MY SOCIAL MEDIA ACCOUNTS.
+  # THANK YOU FOR VISITING

+    IF YOU FEEL LIKE TELLING ANYTHING REGARDING DOCUMENTATION OR SUGGESTIONS PLEASE CONTACT ME THROUGH MY SOCIAL MEDIA ACCOUNTS.

 <img align="centre" height="100" width="300" src="https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcTJU6b8T45sU0zhdLbXY-QSDXTibMTSw7LwxQ&usqp=CAU">